 Conan O'Brien Net Worth

-Conan O'Brien Net Worth and Salary: Conan O'Brien is an American television host, writer, producer and comedian who has a net worth of $150 million.
-He is currently the host of the late night show "Conan" on TBS.
-For his work on TBS he earns an annual salary of $12 million.
+Conan O'Brien is an American television host, writer, producer and comedian who has a net worth of $150 million.
+He hosted various incarnations of a late night comedy talk show for nearly three decades.
+He hosted a show at NBC from 1993 to 2010.
+He then hosted a show on TBS from 2010 to 2020.
+During his time at TBS Conan earned an annual salary of $12 million.

 He was subsequently offered a job writing for the animated sitcom "The Simpsons," a highly-coveted rare opportunity.
 He worked as writer and producer for "The Simpsons" from 1991 to 1993, writing some of the most acclaimed episodes of the series, including "Marge vs. the Monorail" and "Homer Goes to College."
 In the meantime, David Letterman was getting ready to depart the talk show "Late Night," so executive producer Lorne Michaels was searching for a new host to take over.
 He initially approached O'Brien to produce, but O'Brien's agent highlighted that he wanted to perform, not just produce and write.
 A test audition was arranged, and O'Brien was selected as the new "Late Night" host in April 1993.
 He still has a contract with Fox, however, to work on "The Simpsons," so O'Brien and "Late Night" network NBC split the cost to get him out of it.